 Various Classes

 As the name suggests, Painting With a Twist offers more than just the basics of acrylic.
 The Brentwood studio plans multiple nightly events curated for couples, family, or friends.
-Some of February’s motifs include a Valentines-themed gnome painting, family portraits, and a rainy romance scene.
+Some of March’s motifs include bursting blooms, a spring meadow, and a lush lake mountain.
 Times range from afternoon to evening, and 21+ events include an open bar.
+Prices vary.

 Various Classes